Chinmayamission/CFF/docs/responses/views.md

 ]
 ```

-Note that if using `paymentInfoItemPaidSum` will also cross-check with amount paid.
+Note that using `paymentInfoItemPaidSum` will also cross-check with amount paid.
 If a payment is partly paid, then it will reduce the final value accordingly.
 For example, if the initial sum of paymentInfoItems is equal to 49.5, but if the user has only paid 1/3 of the total amount owed (such as through an installment), the final value will be equal to 49.5 / 3 = 16.5.

 If you want to filter only payments in a particular date range, specify both `startDate` and `endDate` in queryValue.
 Both should be in UTC.
 This will decrease the amounts shown proportionally as well.